 Your faucets, showerheads and plumbing appliances use a lot of hot water.
-In fact, the Department of Energy says that water heating is the second-largest utility cost behind space heating and cooling, accounting for roughly 18% of your monthly bill.
-Find out more about how much energy an average water heater uses and helpful tips to decrease your water heating costs.
+In fact, the Department of Energy states that water heating is the second-largest utility cost behind space heating and cooling, accounting for approximately 18% of your monthly bill.
+Find out more about how much energy the average water heater uses and helpful tips to scale back your water heating costs.

 How Much Electricity Does an Electric Water Heater Use?

-The exact cost to run an electric water heater is determined by the size of the unit, how much you use it, its power requirements and average costs for electricity.
-As an example, a medium-sized, 40-gallon water heater that uses 4500 watts and is active for two hours a day at a rate of $0.13 per kilowatt-hour (kWh) costs about $1.17 to operate per day, which comes to $35 each month or $426 per year.
+The total cost to run an electric water heater is based on the square footage of the unit, how much you use it, its power draw and what you pay for electricity.
+As an example, a medium-sized, 40-gallon water heater that uses 4500 watts and is active for just two hours a day at a rate of $0.13 per kilowatt-hour (kWh) costs about $1.17 to run per day, which comes to $35 monthly or $426 each year.

 How Much Natural Gas Does a Gas-Fired Water Heater Use?

-If your water heater runs using natural gas, you must consider the size of the unit, how much you use it, its power draw and what you pay for natural gas.
-As an example, a medium-sized, 40-gallon water heater that uses .205 therms per hour and is active for two hours per day at a rate of $1 per therm costs about $0.62 to operate per day, which is roughly $18.60 each month or $226 annually.
+If your water heater runs using natural gas, you have to consider the size of the unit, how much you use it, its power draw and what you pay for natural gas.
+For instance, a medium-sized, 40-gallon water heater that uses .205 therms per hour and is active for two hours per day at a rate of $1 per therm costs about $0.62 to operate per day, which is roughly $18.60 per month or $226 annually.

 Gas vs. Electric Water Heater Costs

-As you can determine from the examples above, gas water heaters generally cost less to operate than comparable electric models because natural gas prices tend to run lower than the price of electricity.
-Refine the calculations with your exact energy usage and rates to build a more accurate picture of gas vs. electric water heater costs.
+As you can determine from the examples above, gas water heaters generally cost less to use than similar electric models because natural gas prices tend to run lower than electric prices.
+Fine-tune the calculations with your exact energy usage and rates to create a more accurate picture of gas vs. electric water heater costs.

 Tips to Reduce Your Water Heating Bills

-Whether your water heater runs using electricity or gas, you can trim your utility costs with these money-saving tips.
+Whether your water heater uses electricity or gas, you can cut your utility costs with these money-saving tips.

 Revise Your Hot Water Habits

-Remember that each and every time you turn on a hot water tap, you must pay to heat it.
-Modify your day-to-day habits to reduce costs.
+Remember that each and every time you turn on a hot water tap, you need to pay to heat it.
+Modify your everyday habits to lower your bills.
 Here’s how:

 - Take quicker showers.